ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 - The set of files used to describe infrastructure in Terraform is known as a Terraform configuration.
 You'll write your first configuration file to launch a single AWS EC2 instance.

-- Each configuration should be in its own directory.
+- Each configuration should be in its directory.
 Create a directory ("terraform-aws") for the new configuration and change into the directory.

 ```bash
 mkdir terraform-aws && cd terraform-aws && touch main.tf